Neoliberalism and Protective Responses: Populist and Nationalist Insurgencies

 AbstractKarl Polanyi argues that last two hundred years of capitalist societies have been formed by an intrinsically antagonizing double movement.
 The first one is laissez faire front which consists of recalcitrant free market supporters, and the second movement contains various social groups and institutions which try to defend their societies from the destructive effects of unfettered capitalism.
 Polanyi believes that this double movement will come to an end by establishing a society-wide consensus on the unfeasibility of self-regulating markets, and societies will then re-flourish around new paradigms and institutions which give way to even more complex societies and more freedom for humanity within the framework of rationality.
 However, the developments beginning in mid 1970s show that these two movements have different and asymmetrical powers to reach the desired ends.
 While market-oriented powers are centripetal and monopolistic by nature, defensive powers are centrifugal and tend to be individualistic.
 Therefore, the latter movement has gradually lost its countervailing powers on behalf of the former by the disempowerment of trade unions which has been the most powerful of protective institutions.
 Consequently, double movement has not come to an end as Polanyi hoped for.
 On the contrary, the abrupt disappearance of trade unions’ power has caught the masses unprepared and unguarded against the free market movement.
 As a result, this movement has gained an unchallenged global power in the form of neoliberalism.
 The aim of this study is to discuss the fading course of Polanyi’s double movement.

-Explaining the Rise of Populist Movements in Europe as a Response to the European Ordoliberalism
+The Rise of Populist Movements in Europe: A Response to European Ordoliberalism?

 AbstractObserving the collapse of liberalism in the 1930s and the self-destructing war that followed, Polanyi (1944) came to the conclusion that “the idea of a self-adjusting market implied a stark Utopia”.
 For Polanyi, if “a market economy can function only in a market society” this society is not sustainable in practice.
 It would imply free markets of fictive merchandises (labor, money and land), a system that would “annihilate” the human and natural substance of societies.